xiangz-108/be434-spring-2023/docs/setup.md

 * Use the "Filter your repositories" box to find "be434-spring-2023" in your GitHub Account
 * Select the "be434-spring-2023" and click the "Clone" button to copy the repository to your local directory

-My original GitHub repo (that you cloned) is an _upstream_ source for your repository.
-This means that I can make updates throughout the semester, and you can get those changes by clicking on the tab in your Github Desktop called "Fetch origin".
-So your repository will always be up to date with mine.
-I don't expect to make many changes, and I will notify you in D2L if I do...

 ## Authors